GWR 1000 Class 1014 County of Glamorgan

-The Original Engine
+No.1014 County of Glamorgan is a project to construct a new build steam locomotive replica of a member of Frederick Hawksworth's Great Western Railway 1000 or "County" Class based at Didcot Railway Centre in Didcot, Oxfordshire.

+The "County" class were built for use on the Great Western Railway between 1945 and 1947, but all were withdrawn and scrapped in the early 1960s.
+The project was launched in 2005 with parts from an original Modified Hall No. 7927 Willington Hall and a LMS Stanier Class 8F being utilised in its construction.

+The project is building a replica of a specific locomotive, 1014 County of Glamorgan which was built in 1946 and scrapped in 1964.

+Original County of Glamorgan

 The original engine was built unnamed in February 1946 and was allocated to Bristol Bath Road.
 She received her name County of Glamorgan in March 1948 and during the same year she was taken into British Railways ownership.
 She received a double chimney in May 1958 and in September 1960 she was transferred to Bristol St Philip's Marsh.
 Further transfers during her career included to Neyland and Shrewsbury with her final shed allocation being at Swindon.

 Allocations and history

 The locations of the original 1014 on particular dates.

 Withdrawal and scrapping

 She was withdrawn from Swindon's 82C shed in April 1964 with a running life of 18 years and 2 months.
 Following a period of storage after her withdrawal she was sent to Cashmore's scrapyard in Newport and was cut up in December 1964.